France wildfires force evacuation of thousands

 In the nearby area of Londes-les-Maures, fires began to burn just before 11 p.m. local time and, despite the dispatch of 540 firefighters, have not yet been brought under control.

-The areas of Croix-Valmer, south of the famed resort of St Tropez, and Artigues east of the regional hub of Aix-en-Provence, saw hundreds of square miles of land burned but those blazes are under control, the statement says.
-A total of nine firefighters across the two fires were injured.
+The areas of Croix-Valmer, south of the famed resort of St. Tropez, and Artigues east of the regional hub of Aix-en-Provence, saw hundreds of hectares -- around 12 square miles -- of land burned but those blazes are under control, the statement says.
+A total of nine firefighters across those two fires were injured.